radius-project/docs/docs/content/getting-started/tutorial/webapp-initialize-environment/index.md

 Follow the prompts to configure:

 1. **Namespace** - When an application is deployed, this is the namespace where your containers and other Kubernetes resources will be run.
+By default, this will be in the `default` namespace.
 {{% alert title="💡 About namespaces" color="success" %}} When you initialize a Radius Kubernetes environment, Radius installs the control plane resources within the `radius-system` namespace in your cluster, separate from your applications.
 The namespace specified in this step will be used for your application deployments.
 {{% /alert %}}

 1. **Add Azure provider** - An [Azure cloud provider]({{<ref providers>}}) allows you to deploy and manage Azure resources as part of your application.
 If you have have an Azure subscription add an Azure cloud provider to use it later in the tutorial.

       - *Subscription and Resource group* - Pick or enter the Azure subscription and resource group where the azure resources will be deployed
-      - *Location* - Pick the region where the azure resource will be deployed
       - *Service principal* - A service principal is required to authenticate with Azure and create Azure resources.
 You can use the below command to create a service principal or use an  existing one.
          ```bash
          az ad sp create-for-rbac --role Owner --scope /subscriptions/<subscription name>/resourceGroups/<resource group name>
          ```
-         Enter the appID, passwd and the tenant of the service principal
+         Enter the appID, password and the tenant of the service principal

 1. **Environment name** - The name of the environment to create.
 Use `webapp-tutorial-environment`.